rickzx/C0-Compiler-Haskell/lab2/README.md

 ## Typechecking

+Typechecking consists of three parts:

+**Static Type Checking**: Check that the static semantics of statements and expressions are satisfied.
+This is done by maintaining a typing context, and recursively check that the static semantics are met.
+If typing violations are found, the compiler will raise `Tycon mismatch`.

+**Proper Return Checking**: Check that all finite control flow paths through the program starting at the beginning of each function, end with an explicit `return` statement.
+If violations are found, the compiler will raise `Main does not return`.

+**Checking Variable Initialization**: Check that along all control flow paths, any variable is defined before use.
+This is done by maintaing a set of declared variables and a set of defined variables of a scope.
+If violations are found, the compiler will raise `Variable used before initialization`.

 ## Constant Folding Optimizations
 After Typechecking, we went through another iteration of our EAST to simplify statements that only contains constants.
 Specifically, when a binop expression having only constants, we simplify the binop expression by evaluating it directly.